stepanenko/javascript-info/Matrix/05_regexp.md

 `\W` Matches any non-word character
 `\s` Matches any whitespace (space, tab, newline)
 `\S` Matches any non-whitespace character
+`\b` Word boundary - marks the start and the end of a word

 ## Groups and Capturing